signupsoftware/TEMP-Docs-FO/docs/user-manual/2-whats-new-and-planned/2-release-notes.md

 ### Released in 2.15.2
 #### Improvements
-**31045** We have made it possible to view invoices in Import Form through the image URL exposed in entities.
+**31045** We have made it possible to view invoices in Import Form through the image URL exposed in entities.<br/>
-**36770** We have made the core ExFlow tables available for AllowRowVersionChangeTracking.
+**36770** We have made the core ExFlow tables available for AllowRowVersionChangeTracking.<br/>
-**40997** We have created a new list of entities to use when running with Azure Synapse Link for Dataverse.
+**40997** We have created a new list of entities to use when running with Azure Synapse Link for Dataverse.<br/>

 #### Vendor statement
 As part of this release, we have made several changes and added more functionality into the vendor statement functionality.
-**41738** New columns added for vendor name to Statement form and Reconciliation form.
+**41738** New columns added for vendor name to Statement form and Reconciliation form.<br/>
-**41739** We have improved the validation checks between the from date and the minimum date imported from the statement lines.
+**41739** We have improved the validation checks between the from date and the minimum date imported from the statement lines.<br/>
 **41740** We have improved the validation for due date.
-The Due date is only a relation to the invoice due date and shall not be validate against to date.
+The Due date is only a relation to the invoice due date and shall not be validate against to date.<br/>
 **41743** The statements are now editable if the status is open.
 It’s open for change of dates, amounts and add/remove lines.
-If the status of the statement is reconciled, editing of the statement it not possible.
+If the status of the statement is reconciled, editing of the statement it not possible.<br/>
-**41744** The buttons for Validate and Reopen are now greyed out when the statement is Posted.
+**41744** The buttons for Validate and Reopen are now greyed out when the statement is Posted.<br/>
 **41745** A new form is created called Vendor document status.
 Found under ExFlow common -Inquiries and reports - Vendor document status.
 The form shows transactions from the data source for vendor and payments.
-The users can set the transactions as “set as fully reconciled” or “set as not reconciled”.
+The users can set the transactions as “set as fully reconciled” or “set as not reconciled”.<br/>
 **41746** New fields have been added in staging table and rework of logic for Vendor statement form for opening balance and ending balances.
 Opening balance amount from staging table will be added as line into the statement and can be manually match against vendor transactions.
-Settlement lines can be manually matched against more than one vendor transaction.
+Settlement lines can be manually matched against more than one vendor transaction.<br/>
-**41747** Validation added of imported statement lines vs ending balance.
+**41747** Validation added of imported statement lines vs ending balance.<br/>
-**41748** Imported payment lines from statement can now be matched against open/settled vendor payments.
+**41748** Imported payment lines from statement can now be matched against open/settled vendor payments.<br/>

 #### Corrections
-**40751** When running purchase order based invoices in ExFlow in combination with Tax calculation service, taxes were not calculated correctly on line level.
+**40751** When running purchase order based invoices in ExFlow in combination with Tax calculation service, taxes were not calculated correctly on line level.<br/>
-**41011** The document date where not transferred correctly to ExFlow web.
+**41011** The document date where not transferred correctly to ExFlow web.<br/>
-**41394** The upgrade script for the released feature (37320) in 2.15, was not triggered automatically.
+**41394** The upgrade script for the released feature (37320) in 2.15, was not triggered automatically.<br/>
-**41567** The released feature (37320) in 2.15, added an extra validation causing previous setup with multiple values for one column (for example sales tax group) not working properly.
+**41567** The released feature (37320) in 2.15, added an extra validation causing previous setup with multiple values for one column (for example sales tax group) not working properly.<br/>
-**41651** Multiple forms were shown in the ExFlow menu, unless ExFlow were enabled in the legal entity.
+**41651** Multiple forms were shown in the ExFlow menu, unless ExFlow were enabled in the legal entity.<br/>
-**41681** Cost invoices with line type Ledger were not created with the correct amount upon import.
+**41681** Cost invoices with line type Ledger were not created with the correct amount upon import.<br/>
 ________________________________________________________________________________________________________________________

 ### Release 2.15.1